 The thing that makes this trug awesome (to me) is how it fits over the wheelbarrow.

 To achieve this, I measured the width of the wheelbarrow where I wanted the trug to fit and used that width plus an inch (=29″) to determine how wide the sides and bottom should be.

 Here you see the 3 long pieces (bottom + two sides) and the two end pieces.

 To get cuts right, I like to trace one piece on top of another.

 For example, I cut the bottom piece to be 29″ long.
 Then, I used that cut piece to trace the cutting lines for the two side pieces.
 This way, they will all be identical.

 The end pieces came from another scrap piece of wood and the height (24″) allows leg room and some height.

 I used a jar to trace curves for the top edges of the trug end pieces.
 I wanted a rustic look but no sharp edges where I might whack my elbow or something.
 I cut them out with a jig saw.
-You could also sand or rasp them down if you are patient and/or strong.

 Attach everything with deck screws (intended for outdoor projects).
 If the wood you are using is prone to splitting, drill pilot holes first.